genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/10_release-notes/01_Version-2022.3.md

 - genesis-pal-requestserver: added criteria support for pal Request Server
 - oracle db workflow has been adapted so that it can be called from another workflow
 - changes to how we register our name in Hashicorp Consul; we now use pattern for the service name
-- we now support deserialised fields in our deserialization layer
+- we now support deserialised fields in our deserialisation layer
 - added initial sink operations for external database
 - we now allow processing of HTTP headers without underscores
 - dynamic rule notification functionality added